yomariano/visaslotback/README.md

 cp env.example .env
 ```

-Edit the `.env` file and add your Google Gemini API key and configure the webhook URL:
+Edit the `.env` file and add your API keys and configure the webhook URL:

 ```
 GOOGLE_API_KEY=your_google_gemini_api_key_here
+OPENROUTER_API_KEY=your_openrouter_api_key_here
 WEBHOOK_URL=http://localhost:8000/webhook
 WEBHOOK_PORT=8000
 ```

+#### Obtaining API Keys

+- **OpenRouter API Key**: Visit [OpenRouter](https://openrouter.ai/) to create an account and generate an API key.
+  - OpenRouter provides a unified API to access OpenAI models and others
+  - The system uses OpenRouter to access GPT-4-nano for web data extraction

+- **Google Gemini API Key**: Visit [Google AI Studio](https://makersuite.google.com/app/apikey) to create an API key.
+  - Used as an alternative for certain extraction tasks

 ### 2. Install Dependencies